redhat-na-ssa/demo-ibm-spyre/docs/06-validated-models.md

 Test our InferenceService and Model!
 -----

-#### [IMPORTANT] Comfirm that your Route matches the one below.
+#### [IMPORTANT] Comfirm that your new route matches the one below.
 If not, replace the route with your own.

 #### Copy and Paste this command into the terminal, feel free to change the prompt, and then run it.